statpascal/emul99/readme.md

 Emul99 is a simulator of the TI 99/4A home computer, implemented in the Pascal programming language and giving special focus on TI's UCSD P-code system.
-It uses GTK3/Cairo and SDL2 for graphics and sound and can be compiled with the Free Pascal Compiler under Linux and MacOS.
+It uses GTK3/Cairo and SDL2 for graphics and sound and can be compiled with the Free Pascal Compiler (Delphi mode) under Linux and MacOS.

 Emul99 provides the following features: